axibase/atsd/integration/tableau/detailed_values_by_date_no_aggregation_for_two_metric.md

 We will need `bi.ex_net1.m` and `bi.im_net1.m` metrics:

-- Drop each of them to Data Source Pane.
+- Drag-and-drop each of them to the Data Source Pane.
 - Select _Inner Join_, specify _Time_ and _Entity_ as equal fields:

 ![](images/join_inner.png)